br1code/node-chat-app/README.md

 # node-chat-app

-Is a simple real-time chat application created using socketIO and nodejs.
-I'm working on it.
+Is a simple real-time chat application created using Socket.IO and Nodejs.

+I'm working on it to improve it and add functionalities.

 Deployed at [Heroku](https://br1chat.herokuapp.com/)